Sb-Vtrs-elfamoso/lh2pac_student/docs/report/part1.md

 ## Optimization on raw model

 Firstly, we optimized the raw model to obtain the best design according to the objective (minimization of the maximum take-off weight) and the constraints.

+The **operational constraints** are :

+- the take off field length (TOFL ≤ 2200 m),
+- the approach speed (VAPP ≤ 137 kt),
+- the vertical speed MCL rating  (300 ft/min ≤ VZ_MCL),
+- the vertical MCR rating  (0 ft/min ≤ VZ_MCR),
+- the one engine inoperative climb path  (1.1% ≤ OEI_PATH),
+- the time To climb to cruise altitude  (TTC ≤ 25 min),
+- the fuselage aspect Ratio  (FAR ≤ 13.4).

 We used a gradient-free method COBYLA (Constrained Optimization BY Linear Approximations) which constructs successive linear approximations of the objective function and constraints via a simplex of $n+1$ points (in $n$ dimensions), and optimizes these approximations in a trust region at each step.
 [More information about the optimizer](https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/#cobyla-constrained-optimization-by-linear-approximations)